Flick affair: Trial

 Lambsdorff resigned from his office as a federal minister on 27 June 1984, after formal accusation was admitted at the Bonn regional court, and Friedrichs had to step down as the CEO of the Dresdner Bank.
 On the basis testimonies and documents, however, a quid pro quo was impossible to prove.

 On 16 February 1987, Friderichs, Lambsdorff and von Brauchitsch were only found guilty of tax evasion and assistance to tax evasion respectively.
 Von Brauchitsch received a suspended sentence, and both politicians were sentenced to a monetary penalty.

 The Kohl government tried to pass a bill in 1984 which implied that everyone who had improperly received tax deductions for donations to political parties would be given an amnesty.

-$DTD$

 Committee of inquiry

 In 1984 the Bundestag found a committee to investigate.
 Two years of proceedings clarified that between 1969 and 1989, politicians of all major parties (CDU, CSU, FDP, and SPD) had received money from the Flick company: a total of 25 million Deutsche Mark.

 During the proceedings, the CDU politician Rainer Barzel resigned from his office as President of the Bundestag on 25 October 1984.
 He had been accused of being entangled in the Flick scandal; a charge rejected by both the inquiry committee and the prosecuting authorities two years later.

 Green MP Otto Schily, member of the investigation committee, later filed a complaint against Chancellor Helmut Kohl for alleged false testimony.